-The Agribusiness Club is open to all students enrolled in a major program of study at the College of Food, Agricultural, and Environmental Sciences.
+The Agribusiness Club is open to all students enrolled at OSU.

-The Club meets every other Thursday and hosts guest speakers from various agribusinesses who inform students of the work of their organizations, including offering recruitment advice for upcoming internship and job opportunities at their companies.
-Through this interaction students are able to meet prospective employers.
+The Club meets every other Thursday and hosts guest speakers from various agribusinesses who inform students of their work, including offering recruitment advice for upcoming internship and job opportunities at their companies.
+Through this interaction, students are able to meet prospective employers.

 The members also take an annual trip within the U.S. each year to tour agribusiness facilities and meet with representatives working in the field.

-For more information about the Agribusiness Club please email the Club directly at firstname.lastname@example.org.
+For more information about the Agribusiness Club and their adjustments due to COVID-19, please email the Club directly at firstname.lastname@example.org.